 This legislation has several benefits for both students who are directly affected and the state of Georgia as a whole.
 By investing in more talented youth and increasing graduation rates, Georgia will benefit from a larger workforce, a more creative and educated population and a prospering economy.

 By the end of 2020, 65% of jobs in the United States will require a postsecondary degree or at least training beyond a high school education.
 Providing access to higher education for 2.1 million college-aged and young undocumented people is a necessary step in meeting the demands of those jobs.
 Allowing undocumented youth to acquire fair education will create a well-educated workforce, leading to a very competitive economy in the state of Georgia.

 Currently, 19 other states have implemented in-state tuition.
 In addition, no states other than Georgia, Alabama, and South Carolina have any laws mandating exclusive acceptance practices in higher education for undocumented students.
 Undocumented youth in Georgia who receive scholarships and leave the state to study are not likely to come back to Georgia.

-Losing young, passionate, and educated students due to discriminatory laws have several consequences for the state of Georgia.
-By denying educational opportunities, undocumented youth are likely to become a part of a permanent underclass cycle, unable to get jobs that require post-secondary education.
+Losing young, passionate and educated students due to discriminatory laws have several consequences for the state of Georgia.
+By being denied educational opportunities, undocumented youth are likely to become a part of a permanent underclass cycle, unable to get jobs that require post-secondary education.
 Not being able to acquire jobs often increases the number of individuals dependent on public assistance.

 Georgia must allow undocumented students to access higher education at reasonable costs, not only because it is the morally righteous thing to do but because it would also help bolster the state’s economy and enrich its future.